hyriver/pygridmet/README.rst

 You can find some example notebooks `here <https://github.com/hyriver/HyRiver-examples>`__.

-Moreover, under the hood, PyGridMet uses
+Moreover, under the hood, PyGridMET uses
 `PyGeoOGC <https://github.com/hyriver/pygeoogc>`__ and
 `AsyncRetriever <https://github.com/hyriver/async-retriever>`__ packages
 for making requests in parallel and storing responses in chunks.
 This improves the reliability and speed of data retrieval significantly.

-You can also try using PyGridMet without installing it on your system by clicking on the binder badge.
+You can also try using PyGridMET without installing it on your system by clicking on the binder badge.
 A Jupyter Lab instance with the HyRiver stack pre-installed will be launched in your web browser, and you can start coding!